s1by306/OAMT/README.md

 python experiments/integrity.py
 ```
 > **Note**: First run will download **facebook/detr-resnet-50** from Hugging Face.
 Monitor download progress in terminal.

+Then the results will be saved in experiments/rq_results/integrity_score
 ### RQ2:
 Purpose: report issues and precision